 Using the density from \eqref{eq:fundist} we can generate the unconditional density of $D$ using a mixture model, i.e.,

-where $f_g(d \mid \vectheta_g)$ is a shifted and scaled beta density described in \eqref{eq:fundist}, and $\vectheta_g=\{n_g,K,\hat{\pi}_g, \bar{\mathbf{b}}_g, \sampcov_g\}$. \begin{rmk} The density in \eqref{eq:fundist} describes $D$ under the assumption that each $\mathbf{b}_i$ arises from a finite Gaussian mixture model and that there are no outlying coefficients.
+where $f_g(d \mid \vectheta_g)$ is the shifted and scaled beta density described in \eqref{eq:fundist}, and $\vectheta_g=\{n_g,K,\hat{\pi}_g, \bar{\mathbf{b}}_g, \sampcov_g\}$. \begin{remark} The density in \eqref{eq:fundist} describes $D$ under the assumption that each $\mathbf{b}_i$ arises from a finite Gaussian mixture model and that there are no outlying coefficients.
 If \eqref{eq:fundist} fails to describe $D$, then we can conclude that a model assumption has been violated.
-In this case, we assume that the model is correctly specified apart from the presence of outliers. \end{rmk}
+In this case, we assume that the model is correctly specified apart from the presence of outliers. \end{remark}